 Buy several candles and place them on a safe surface where their heat won’t damage or set on fire the surroundings.

-If you can choose natural wax, unscented candles, it’s even better since they don’t contain any lung-irritating fragrances but these are hard to find these days.
+If you can choose natural wax, and unscented candles, it’s even better since they don’t contain any lung-irritating fragrances, but these are hard to find these days.